Malbasahi/A-Computationally-Efficient-Baseline-for-Detecting-AI-Generated-Code/README.md

 ## acknowledgments:
   - "Developed as part of MBZUAI NLP701: Advanced NLP."
   - "Task and dataset by SemEval-2026 Task 13 organizers."
-  - "Thanks to MBZUAI faculty and the Kaggle community."
 ---
 ## references:
   - "Bernecker, T. et al. (2023).
 Detecting Machine-Generated Code in the Wild. arXiv:2311.04567."